Parent page: Server Items

 Make the required lifecycle definition that is to be cloned the active definition.

 Clone control at the top-right of that definition's tab.
 An exact copy of the definition will be taken, creating a new definition with initial default name of

 New Lifecycle Definition.
 Rename as required.
 Click the

 Add Definition control (or the main button) to effectively save the new definition.
 Deleting a Definition

 To delete an existing lifecycle definition, select it - making it the active definition in the

 Edit Lifecycle Definitions dialog - then click the Delete control, at the top-right of the definition's tab.

-A lifecycle definition that is currently being used by an Item in the Workspace cannot be deleted.
+A lifecycle definition that is currently being used by an Item in the server cannot be deleted.